CassandraHjo/Rsearch/README.md

 devtools::install_github("CassandraHjo/Rsearch")
 ```

-After installing the package, it is recommended to restart the R session
+After installation, it is a good idea to restart your R session (in
-in RStudio to ensure that all changes take effect.
-You can do this by
+Rstudio: *Session* \> *Restart R*) to make sure every thing is properly
-navigating to the "Session" menu and selecting "Restart R".
+loaded.

 ### Set correct `VSEARCH` executable